MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 - The following three recommendations are covered by the [ReturnCorrectTypesForDSCFunctions](Rules/DSCReturnCorrectTypesForDSCFunctions.md) rule
   - Avoid returning any object from a `Set-TargetResource` or Set (Class Based) function
-  - Returning a Boolean object from a `Test-TargetResource` or Test (Class Based) function
+  - Return a Boolean value from a `Test-TargetResource` or Test (Class Based) function
-  - Returning an object from a `Get-TargetResource` or Get (Class Based) function
+  - Return an object from a `Get-TargetResource` or Get (Class Based) function
 - DSC resources should have DSC tests [DSCTestsPresent](Rules/DSCDscTestsPresent.md)
 - DSC resources should have DSC examples [DSCExamplesPresent](Rules/DSCDscExamplesPresent.md)

 ### Severity: TBD

-- For PowerShell V4, Resource module contains `.psd1` file and `schema.mof` for every resource
+- For Windows PowerShell v4, resource modules should have a `.psd1` file and `schema.mof` for every resource
-- MOF has description for each element - see
+- MOFs should have a description for each element - see [Issue #131](https://github.com/PowerShell/PSScriptAnalyzer/issues/131)
-  [Issue #131](https://github.com/PowerShell/PSScriptAnalyzer/issues/131)
-- Resource module must contain .psd1 file (always) and schema.mof (for non-class resource) - see [Issue #116](https://github.com/PowerShell/PSScriptAnalyzer/issues/116)
+- Resource modules should have a `.psd1` file (always) and `schema.mof` (for non-class resource) see [Issue #116](https://github.com/PowerShell/PSScriptAnalyzer/issues/116)
-- Use ShouldProcess for a Set DSC method
+- Use **ShouldProcess** for a **Set** DSC method
 - Resource module contains DscResources folder which contains the resources - see [Issue #130](https://github.com/PowerShell/PSScriptAnalyzer/issues/130)